runmat-org/runmat/bindings/ts/README.md

 ```

 Once the canvas is registered, calling `plot`, `scatter`, etc. from the RunMat REPL renders directly into that surface without any additional JS shims.

+## Lifecycle

+Each `RunMatSessionHandle` now exposes `session.dispose()`.
+Call it when tearing down the editor/REPL view so the runtime can cancel pending executions, release stdin handlers, and drop any registered plot canvases.
+The wrapper marks the instance as disposed and throws helpful errors if a host accidentally calls `execute()` afterwards. `dispose()` is idempotent, so repeated calls are safe.

 ### Plotting performance knobs